Kurama622/llm.nvim/README.md

       - `Output:Cancel`: Cancel diaglog response.
       - `Output:Resend`: Rerespond to the dialog.

-If you use a local LLM, such as a model running on ollama, you also need to define the streaming_handler (required), as well as the parse_handler (optional, used by only a few AI tools), for details see [Local LLM Configuration](#local-llm-configuration).
+If you use a local LLM (but not one running on ollama), you may need to define the streaming_handler (required), as well as the parse_handler (optional, used by only a few AI tools), for details see [Local LLM Configuration](#local-llm-configuration).

 [⬆ back to top](#contents)